Do you need a fishing license in Costa Rica?

 What is the cost of a fishing license?

-By October 2020 this is the list of prices as shown in the Incopesca website:
+By March 2022 this is the list of prices as shown in the INCOPESCA website:

 - Practice sport fishing from a boat 8 days ($16.95 USD)